Can I be seen at the Student Health Center if I do not have the College Student Health Insurance?

 How do I give feedback?

 There are several avenues for patients to provide feedback regarding health services.
-You may choose to speak to the staff member providing care; the director; the health educator or office manager.
-You also have the option of sending an email to the Student Health Center (firstname.lastname@example.org), telephoning the provider or director (757-221-4386), putting your suggestions in the suggestion box located in the lobby, or submitting your comments online using our online feedback form.
+You may choose to speak to the staff member providing care, the Medical Director, Office Manager, or Vice President of Health and Wellness.
+You also have the option of sending an email to the [[sthlth, Student Health Center]], telephoning the provider or director at (757) 221-4386, or submitting your comments online using our online feedback form.